joone/joone.github.io/content/post/webkit-caret-color-change.md

 In my case, I had to add the reviewer name because I updated the patch several times after getting +r.

-If you change the layout code and then there would find multiple layout test failures:
+If you change the layout code and then there would be multiple layout test failures:
 ![source diff](/images/caret_color_diff.png)
 ![actual result of caret color layout test ](/images/caret_color_acutal.png)